 Gestural abstraction is clearly evident in Pollock’s and de Kooning’s works which feature vigorous and spontaneous movement through seemingly chaotic marks.
 The works were created with intention, but the effect is that of random impulse.
 Pollock let his moods determine the colour and the direction and location of paint that he splattered on a canvas on the ground.
 It may looks as though he merely stepped back and threw paint at the canvas, but every movement of the can or brush was done with purpose.

-The end of WWII had varying after effects in the psyche of the American public.
+The end of WWII had to vary after-effects in the psyche of the American public.
 The years before the war had been fraught with economic depression.
 Soldiers returning home from the war had seen horrible destruction, genocide, and atrocities they couldn’t bear to discuss or to contemplate.
 Women who had been in the workforce and had grown independent and self-sufficient were again donning the mantle of domesticity.
-The country was putting on a brave face while privately suffering an undercurrent of identity crisis.
+The country was putting on a brave face while privately suffering an undercurrent of an identity crisis.

 Abstract Expressionism provided a way for artists of all types to deliver feelings and ideas without the worry of public scrutiny of those thoughts.
 Of course, the public was reticent to accept their works as art, but that did not impede the movement’s freedom of expression.